Overview

 // ...

-For the sake of simplicity, this method uses a static array of events (instead of loading them using an HTTP call from a server) and doesn’t filter them (it includes events for resources that are not visible at the moment).
+For the sake of simplicity, this function uses a static array of events (instead of loading them using an HTTP call from a server) and doesn’t filter them (it includes events for resources that are not visible at the moment).

 How to Change the Resource Calendar Date